b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 <strong>tools/share</strong>
 </th>
 <th>
-converts the project into a URI string that can be used as a link.
+opens a submenu in which the 'share project' button converts the project into a URI string that can be used as a link and the 'create presentation' button opens an editor to allow the user to create a basic webpage application - see the section 'presentation mode' for more details.
 </th>
 </tr>
 <tr>